 This post contains affiliate links.
 For more information on affiliate links please click here.
 Your support of what we do here is much appreciated.
 You rock!

-What is a Meal Plan?
+What the Fuck is a Meal Plan?

 A meal plan is the best tool you can use to run your home like a business.

 I’ve talked before about how my family got out of a massive amount of debt.
-The crazy thing is that we did not get into that debt by going on vacations or buying fancy things.
+The crazy thing is that we didn’t get into that debt by going on vacations or buying fancy things.
 Apart from a student loan, we got into that debt simply from mismanaging our money- we were not wise about going out to eat, or spending savvy on groceries

-Creating a Meal Plan
+A Lazy Girl’s Guide to Creating a Meal Plan

 Step 1: Make Some Lists

-- A list of what things you eat frequently and like
+- A list of what things you eat frequently (and like)

 - An inventory of what you have on hand (this can be pretty laid back and not like an exhaustive thing, but its good to know if you have a bunch of things in the freezer that could be used up)

 - Check your calendar for upcoming or reoccurring events that may interfere with dinner.
 For example, we know that our oldest has soccer 2 nights a week and so we try to plan fairly easy things for those nights.
 That way he can either eat quickly before he leaves, or we keep his put aside for when he comes home.
 Additionally if someone has a doctors appointment or something else that will put a time squeeze on your night, plan for that as well.
-Good ideas for coping with those hectic nights are to utilize your crockpot or take out something you’ve batch cooked for healthy homemade fast food.
+Good ideas for coping with those hectic nights are to utilize your crockpot or take out something you’ve batch cooked for healthy “homemade fast food”.

 Check out this Crockpot from Amazon to make your life easier!